Papooch/nestjs-cls/README.md

 # NestJS CLS

+> **New**: Release `2.0` brings advanced [type safety and type inference](#type-safety-and-type-inference), check below for more info.

 A continuation-local storage module compatible with [NestJS](https://nestjs.com/)'s dependency injection.

 _Continuous-local storage allows to store state and propagate it throughout callbacks and promise chains.
 It allows storing data throughout the lifetime of a web request or any other asynchronous duration.
 It is similar to thread-local storage in other languages._

 Some common use cases for CLS include:

--   Request ID tracing for logging purposes
+-   Tracing the Request ID and other metadata for logging purposes
 -   Making the Tenant ID available everywhere in multi-tenant apps
--   Globally setting the authentication level for the request
+-   Globally setting an authentication level for the request

-Most of these are theoretically solvable using _request-scoped_ providers or passing the context as a parameter, but these solutions are often clunky and come with a whole lot of other issues.
-Thus this package was born.
+Most of these are to some extent solvable using _request-scoped_ providers or passing the context as a parameter, but these solutions are often clunky and come with a whole lot of other issues.

-> **Note**: For versions < 1.2, this package used [cls-hooked](https://www.npmjs.com/package/cls-hooked) as a peer dependency, now it uses [AsyncLocalStorage](https://nodejs.org/api/async_context.html#async_context_class_asynclocalstorage) from Node's `async_hooks` directly.
-The API stays the same for now but I'll consider making it more friendly for version 2.
+> **Note**: This package uses [AsyncLocalStorage](https://nodejs.org/api/async_context.html#async_context_class_asynclocalstorage) from Node's `async_hooks` API.
+Most parts of it are marked as _stable_ now, see [Security considerations](#security-considerations) for more details.

 # Outline